symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-a-mosaic.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-2. All metadata is attached only with the consent of the mosaic owner through Aggregate Transactions.
+2. All metadata is attached only with the consent of the mosaic creator through Aggregate Transactions.
 Wrap the **metadata transactions** inside an :ref:`AggregateCompleteTransaction <aggregate-complete>` and sign the aggregate with the company's account.

 .. example-code::